zshi719/2025-Data-24100/lesson_plan/week_6.md

 ## Overview

 - Wednesday night the next part of the project is due (Part IV).
 You can find the assignment [here](../project_assignments/part_4.md).
-- Thursday will be a quiz.
+- Wednesday will be a quiz.
 Note that because Lecture \#10 was a bit off we repeated it as Lecture \#11 and it will not be part of the quiz.

 ## Resources